 Assessing your options

-Selby explains that there are three main options for studying abroad, —and the procedure for applying varies for each.
+Selby explains that there are three main options for studying abroad and the procedure for applying varies for each.
 The most straightforward way is through a formal exchange between your home institution and an institution in a foreign country.
 In this case, you would apply at your home university from a list of established exchange agreements they have with foreign universities.
-IAnd if accepted, in this scenario, you’d pay tuition fees to your home institution for the period you’re abroad, and —avoiding paying international fees to another university.
+And if accepted, in this scenario, you’d pay tuition fees to your home institution for the period you’re abroad and avoiding paying international fees to another university.

 Formal exchanges between partner universities have the advantage that the universities are familiar with each other’s procedures and curriculum, simplifying credit transfer.
 But they can often be competitive and there are not always enough places for the number of applicants.
 Also, if you want to go to a specific country where your university doesn’t have a partnership with a local school, you’d need to look beyond formal exchange programmes.

 Even if you’re enlisting the help of a study abroad organization, the process of applying and making sure you’ll get credit at your home institution will likely be similar to applying directly to another institution.
-WAnd while you’re ultimately responsible for liaising with your school and the host institution, a study abroad organization provides ample support and guidance through the enrolment process, registration, visas and even staff in the host country.
-This is —a particularly valuablegood feature for a novice traveller who might need more support throughout the process.
+While you’re ultimately responsible for liaising with your school and the host institution, a study abroad organization provides ample support and guidance through the enrolment process, registration, visas and even staff in the host country.
+This is a particularly valuable feature for a novice traveller who might need more support throughout the process.

 Allow time to plan